 |JoAnna Baldwin Mallory

-Executive Producer for Bioscience and Health
+Executive Producer for Bioscience & Health

 JoAnna is an experienced media executive in both science and history programming.
 Since 2000, she has brought the academic medical community into the public media arena, with aligned agencies and industries, in the development and production of international media initiatives, spanning neuroscience and genetics, as well producing communications plans for top ranked hospitals and public health programs.
 Prior to joining tpt she held leadership positions, managed departments, developed new programming initiatives, and secured funding at and/or with leading stations in the PBS system, including WNET, New York, WGBH, Boston, and WQED, Pittsburgh.
 Baldwin Mallory has produced award-winning films and series for broadcast and theatrical release in biomedicine, life sciences, and the scientific process including the giant screen films Wired to Win: Surviving the Tour de France, Flight of the Butterflies, Lost Worlds: Life in the Balance, and the PBS series Out of the Past, among others.
 Human Odyssey, on human genetics, is in pre-production.

-Sr. Managing Producer
+Senior Managing Producer